chromium/chromium/chrome/test/interaction/README.md

  - `IfMatches(function, matcher, then_steps[, else_steps])` - same as above
    but `then_steps` executes if the result of `function` matches `matcher`.
- - `IfElement()`, `IfElementMatches()` - same as above, but the `condition` or `function` receives the specified element as an argument.
-If the element is not visible, the condition callback receives `nullptr` (it does not fail).
+ - `IfElement()`, `IfElementMatches()` - same as above, but the `condition` or `function` receives a const pointer to the specified element as an argument.
+   If the element is not visible, the condition receives `nullptr` (it does not fail).
- - `IfView()`, `IfViewMatches()` - same as above, except that the callback takes a pointer to a `View` or `View` subclass; if the element is not present, null is passed, but if it is the wrong type, the test fails.
+ - `IfView()`, `IfViewMatches()` - same as above, except that the condition takes a const pointer to a `View` or `View` subclass; if the element is not present, null is passed, but if it is the wrong type, the test fails.
- - `IfViewPropertyMatches()` - same as above, but you specify a readonly method on the View rather than an arbitrary callback.
+ - `IfViewPropertyMatches()` - same as above, but you specify a readonly method on the View rather than an arbitrary function.
 Syntax is similar to `CheckViewProperty()`.

 Example: